sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

 ### Task 4: Install ora2pg

 ora2pg is the tool we will use to migrate database objects and data.
 Luckily, Microsoft's Data Migration Team has greatly simplified the process of obtaining this tool by providing the **installora2pg.ps1** script, available here <https://github.com/microsoft/DataMigrationTeam/blob/master/IP%20and%20Scripts/PostgreSQL%20Migration%20and%20Assessment%20Tools/installora2pg.ps1>.

-We have made this script available to you at `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project\Postgre Scripts\installora2pg.ps1`.
+1. Copy Microsoft's script to the `C:\handsonlab\MCW-Data-Platform-upgrade-and-migration\Hands-on lab\lab-files\starter-project\Postgre Scripts` location.

-1. Navigate to the location mentioned above and right-select `installora2pg.ps1`.
+2. Navigate to the location mentioned above and right-select `installora2pg.ps1`.
 Then, select **Run with PowerShell**.

     ![Installing ora2pg](./media/running-ora2pg-install-script.png)

-2. After Perl is installed (about 5 minutes after starting the script), you will need to install the Oracle client library and SDK.
+3. After Perl is installed (about 5 minutes after starting the script), you will need to install the Oracle client library and SDK.
 To do this, you will first need to navigate to https://www.oracle.com/database/technologies/instant-client/winx64-64-downloads.html.
 Then, scroll to **Version 12.2.0.1.0**.
 Select the installer for the **Basic Package**.
 Feel free to download the zipped folder to your Downloads directory, since we will need to unzip it to a certain location.

     ![Downloading basic package](./media/basic-package.PNG)

-3. On the same Oracle page as above, again under the Version 12.2.0.1.0 section, locate the **SDK Package** installer under the **Development and Runtime - optional packages** section.
+4. On the same Oracle page as above, again under the Version 12.2.0.1.0 section, locate the **SDK Package** installer under the **Development and Runtime - optional packages** section.
 Once more, feel free to keep the zipped file in the Downloads directory.

     ![SDK Package download](./media/sdk-package.PNG)

-4. Navigate to the directory where the zipped instant client packages reside.
+5. Navigate to the directory where the zipped instant client packages reside.
 First, for the basic package, right-select it, and select **Extract All...**.
 When prompted to choose the destination directory, navigate to the `C:\` location.
 Finally, select **Extract**.
 Repeat this process for the zipped SDK.

     ![Installing client and SDK Packages](./media/installing-basic-instantclient-package.PNG)

-5. Return to the PowerShell script.
+6. Return to the PowerShell script.
 Press any key to terminate the script's execution.
 Launch the script once more.
 If the previous steps were successful, the script should be able to locate **oci.dll** under `C:\instantclient_12_2\oci.dll`.

-6. Once ora2pg installs, you will need to configure PATH variables.
+7. Once ora2pg installs, you will need to configure PATH variables.
 Search for **View advanced system settings** in Windows.
 Select the result, and the **System Properties** dialog box should open.
 By default, the **Advanced** tab should be showing, but if not, navigate to it.
 Then, select **Environment Variables...**.

     ![Entering environment labels](./media/enter-environment-variables.png)

-7. Under **System variables**, select **Path**.
+8. Under **System variables**, select **Path**.
 Select **Edit...**.

     ![Selecting correct path](./media/selecting-path.png)

-8. The **Edit environment variable** box should be displaying.
+9. The **Edit environment variable** box should be displaying.
 Select **New**.
 Enter **C:\instantclient_12_2**.
 Repeat this process, but enter **%%PATH%%** instead.

     ![Path variable configuration](./media/path-variable-configuration.png)